fast-technology-1/Macedonian-Adblock-List/README.md

 # Macedonian-Adblock-List

 Macedonian Adblock list is regional list for blocking ads on Macedonian websites.
-List is tested and it is working with uBlock Origin and similiar adblockers.
+List is tested and it is working with uBlock Origin and similar adblockers.

 To use it, just paste this (https://raw.githubusercontent.com/fast-technology-1/Macedonian-Adblock-List/main/filter.txt) in your current adblocker.